-Current Sample: This is provided for measuring the combinations of steady state and pulse load current with an oscilloscope.
-The current sample output is calibrated for 40 millivolts per 100 amps.
+CURRENT SAMPLE This is provided for measuring the pulse current amplitude when operating in the pulse mode.
+The current sample output is factory calibrated for 20mV per 100 amps load current or .20 millivolts per amp.

-Sink Out: This is a pulse output, which is of the same frequency as the internal pulse generator and may be used to trigger an oscilloscope.
+SYNC OUT: This is a pulse output which is of the same frequency as the internal pulse generator, and may be used to trigger an oscilloscope.

-Peak Average Switch: This switch places the ammeter control circuitry in either a peak pulse current reading or an average current reading mode.
+PEAK AVERAGE SWITCH: This switch places the ammeter control circuitry in either a peak pulse current reading or an average current reading mode.

-DC Load Current Adjust: Coarse and fine adjust controls with a 10 to 1 ratio for precisely setting the load current for the constant current and amps/volt ranges.
+DC LOAD CURRENT ADJUST: Course and fine adjust controls with a 10 to 1 ratio for precisely setting the load current for the constant current and amps/volt ranges.
 This control is also functional in the pulse mode to adjust the DC load component.

-Pulse Load Current Adjust: Coarse and fine adjust controls for the 0-30A and 0-250A pulse range.
+PULSE LOAD CURRENT ADJUST: Course and fine adjust controls for the 0-60A and 0-300A pulse ranges.

-Rate/Width Controls: The rate control continuously adjusts the frequency of the pulse load within the frequency range selected.
+RATE/WIDTH CONTROLS: The rate control continuously adjusts the frequency of the pulse within the frequency range selected.
 The width control adjusts the duty cycle of the pulse from 10% to 100%.

-Volts Control: This control sets the threshold voltage at which the dynaload will regulate the voltage present at the input by drawing the load current required to bring the voltage down to the value set.
-The "knee" of the threshold is approximately 500 A/V.
+VOLTS CONTROL: In the constant voltage mode the control sets the threshold voltage at which the Dynaload will regulate the voltage present at the input by drawing the load current required to bring the voltage down to the value set.
+The knee of the threshold is approximately 500 A/V.